angular/angular/aio/content/guide/http.md

 ## Handling request errors

-If the request fails on the server, or if a poor network connection prevents it from even reaching the server, `HttpClient` returns an _error_ object instead of a successful response.
+If the request fails on the server, `HttpClient` returns an _error_ object instead of a successful response.

 The same service that performs your server transactions should also perform error inspection, interpretation, and resolution.